Scottish Social Services Workforce Data

 In June 2012 the Scottish Parliament approved a motion to make the SSSC's annual report on the sector's workforce an Official Statistics (OS) publication.
 Around the same time the SSSC took over responsibility from Scottish Government for the annual survey and report on Mental Health Officers (MHOs) in Scotland, which has been a National Statistics (NS) publication.

 Further information on the implications for the SSSC of being an OS and NS producer can be found here.

-In addition to the above workforce data publications the SSSC also publish a number of other workforce reports some regular some occasional.
-These include:
+In addition to the above workforce data publications the SSSC also publish a number of other workforce reports and data sets These include:

 An annual detailed data set on services in local authority areas